-ART 285 ART HISTORY I studies the major stylistic periods in the history of art, from our perspective within Western Civilization, and with emphasis placed upon the events, forces, personalities, philosophies and beliefs which have generated each style.
-This course will apply fundamental concepts in the history of art to generate a structure for interpretation and evaluation.
-ART 285 encompasses the period of time from prehistory to the beginning of the Renaissance.
+ART 285 ART HISTORY I studies the major stylistic periods in the history of art, prehistory to early Renaissance, as viewed from our perspective within western Civilization.
+Emphasis is placed on the events, forces, personalities, philosophies and beliefs underlying each successive style, generating a structure for interpretation and evaluation.
+Offered only in fall semester of years ending in an odd number.
+Studio Fee.
 3 credit hours.

-ART 286 ART HISTORY II studies the major stylistic periods in the history of art, from our perspective within Western Civilization, and with emphasis placed upon the events, forces, personalities, philosophies and beliefs which have generated each style.
-This course will apply fundamental concepts in the history of art to generate a structure for interpretation and evaluation.
-Art 286 encompasses the period of time from the beginning of the Renaissance to the present day.
+ART 286 ART HISTORY II studies the major stylistic periods in the history of art, Renaissance to contemporary, as viewed from our perspective within western Civilization.
+Emphasis is placed on the events, forces, personalities, philosophies and beliefs underlying each successive style, generating a structure for interpretation and evaluation.
+Offered only in spring semester of years ending in an even number.
+Studio Fee.
 3 credit hours.